mrtanush18/AI-Powered-Lead-Generation-and-Sales-Automation-Platform/README.md

 **Imagine a scenario:**

-* Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
+* Google is hiring for a Software Engineer III, Shopping Ads role requiring software development, data analysis, SQL/database querying, and business intelligence experience.

-* Atliq is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+* ABC Corp. is a software development and AI consulting company that can provide engineers with relevant technical skills.
+John Doe, ABC Corp's BDE, identifies the Google job posting and sends a personalized cold email highlighting the firm's capabilities and relevant portfolio projects.

 ![img.png](imgs/imgs.png)